 Tip: If it is important to stay in contact with family back home, set up a hotmail account.
 For some reason, that email service wasn’t blocked.
 Also, texting works.
 My iPhone allowed me to send free “imessages”!

-The air is very dry because of the altitude and very smoky from cigarettes and incense.
+Altitude and Air The air is very dry because of the altitude and very smoky from cigarettes and incense.
 Everyone smokes everywhere–in the hotels, restaurants, on the street.
 It was like being trapped in a Mad Men episode, but with different costumes.
 You can request a non-smoking hotel room, but there is no guarantee that you will get anything other than a smoking room sprayed with air freshener.
-P1150738

 If the cigarette smoke doesn’t get you, then the incense and Yak butter candles in the temples will.